SophieVirtue/project-03-pong/README.md

 # Pong Game

 A basic pong game using SVGs.
+Stretch goals include: Adding a second ball, adding an acceleration to the balls, shrinking of paddles when a point is scored, and ending the game and declaring a winner.

 ## Setup